kubernetes/enhancements/keps/sig-node/5322-dra-driver-permanent-allocation-failure/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

+Several failure modes of the DRA driver's `NodePrepareResources` gRPC method are not possible to resolve by trying again with the same input the way the kubelet currently handles all failures:

+- The opaque `config` associated with a request in a ResourceClaim may be invalid
+- A device allocated by the scheduler may have just been found by the driver to be unusable

+Pods with unfulfillable DRA allocations will stay stuck in a non-erroneous pending state until manual intervention is taken to identify the cause for the lack of progress and ultimately delete and recreate the Pod.
+In the meantime, the kubelet will waste time retrying an operation that is known will fail the same way as it did previously.
+Making the permanent nature of the error known as soon as possible allows the quickest path for remediation.

 ### Goals

 <!--
 List the specific goals of the KEP.
 What is it trying to achieve?
 How will we know that this has succeeded?
 -->

+- Minimize the amount of unnecessary work done by the kubelet and DRA drivers.
+- Enable workloads to more responsively reschedule Pods in a permanent failure state.

 ### Non-Goals